 M.S.
-Goldberg (executive chairman), J.A.
-Goldberg (chief executive), G.R.
-Hindle, J.M.
-Judin, D. Piaray and R. Kinross.
+Goldberg (Executive Chairman), J.A.
+Goldberg (Chief Executive Officer), G.R.
+Hindle (Financial Director) , J.M.
+Judin, D. Piaray, R. Kinross and F. J. Davidson.

 In terms of the Memorandum of Incorporation at least one third of the Directors are required to retire at the forthcoming annual general meeting, but being eligible, offer themselves for re-election.